 Key Positions in Federal Elections

-• President: The head of state and government, responsible for enforcing laws and directing the executive branch.
+• President: The head of state and government, responsible for enforcing federal laws, commanding the military, directing the executive branch, and setting foreign policy.
+The President also appoints federal judges, including Supreme Court justices, with Senate confirmation.

-• House Representatives: Members of the House are elected based on population, representing the interests of their districts.
+• House Representatives: Members of the House are elected every two years based on population, representing the interests of their districts.
+They initiate revenue bills and drive legislation on taxes, spending, and social programs.

 What's at Stake in Federal Elections

-Federal elections shape national policies that affect every aspect of life, including:
+Federal elections shape national policies that affect every aspect of life.
+The outcomes influence:

 State Elections